refinajs/refina/docs/guide/essentials/lowlevel.md

 ## The Function Name

-- For HTML elements, the function name is the tag name of the element with a `_` prefix:
+- For HTML elements, the function name is the tag name with a `_` prefix:

   `_._div` for `<div>`.

-- For SVG elements, the function name is the tag name of the element with a `_svg` prefix:
+- For SVG elements, the function name is the tag name with a `_svg` prefix:

   `_._svgPath` for `<path>`.

-- For custom elements, the hyphen in the tag name will become camel case:
+- For custom elements, the hyphens in the tag name will become camel case:

   `_._myCustomElement` for `<my-custom-element>`.

 ## The Signature

 - Parameters: (all optional)
-  - `data`: a object which will be assigned to the element.
+  - `data`: an object which will be assigned to the element.
   - `inner`: the content of the element.
   - `eventListeners`: the event listeners of the element.
 - Return value: `void`